 Ionia is a somewhat small city located in the state of Michigan.
-With a population of 11,372 people and five constituent neighborhoods, Ionia is the 100th largest community in Michigan.
-Ionia has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 13,378 people and five constituent neighborhoods, Ionia is the 88th largest community in Michigan.
+Much of the housing stock in Ionia was built prior to World War II, making it one of the older and more historic cities in the country.

-Ionia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ionia is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ionia who work in office and administrative support (15.49%), healthcare (9.01%), and sales jobs (8.63%).
+Ionia is a blue-collar town, with 42.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Ionia is a city of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Ionia who work in office and administrative support (12.98%), sales jobs (9.41%), and farm management occupations (5.60%).

-The per capita income in Ionia in 2010 was $12,632, which is low income relative to Michigan and the nation.
-This equates to an annual income of $50,528 for a family of four.
+The per capita income in Ionia in 2018 was $16,848, which is low income relative to Michigan and the nation.
+This equates to an annual income of $67,392 for a family of four.
 However, Ionia contains both very wealthy and poor people as well.

-Ionia is a very ethnically-diverse city.
+Ionia is an extremely ethnically-diverse city.
 The people who call Ionia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ionia residents report their race to be White, followed by Black or African-American.
 Ionia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.87% of the city’s residents.
-Important ancestries of people in Ionia include English, Irish, Dutch, and Polish.
+Important ancestries of people in Ionia include German, Irish, Dutch, English, and French.

 The most common language spoken in Ionia is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.